uidaholib/main-web-redesign_draft/content/special-collections/strong-fellowship.md

 ---

-{:#potential}
-### Potential Projects

-*Potlatch Logging Company collection of photos, slides, brochures, etc.*
-- Variety of materials from the Potlatch collection; includes photography of Lewiston sawmill modernization, press materials for The Last Sawlog Drive, forest appraisements, and much more.
-The fellow will be responsible for processing (rehousing and organizing), describing (creating a finding aid), and creating a digital collection from a selection of the materials.

-*Women in Natural Resources records*
-- Women in Natural Resources was a University of Idaho publication that focused on women natural resources fields.
-Materials in the collection include office files, as well as several copies of the magazine.
-The fellow will be responsible for processing (rehousing and organizing) and describing (creating a finding aid) for the collection.
-They will also create a digital collection featuring all the issues of the Women in Natural Resources.

-*Palouse Empire Science Fiction Association records*
-- This collection is approximately 8 cubic feet and consists of records and ephemera from science fiction conventions and fandoms in the Pacific Northwest, including MosCon.
-Materials include photographs, program books, and other memorabilia.
-The MosCon programs have already been digitized, but there may be other materials of interest that could be added to a digital collection or used for blog posts.
-The fellow would be responsible for processing (rehousing and organizing) and describing (creating a finding aid) for the collection, as well as identifying and digitizing materials to be used for a digital collection or series of blog posts they will write.

-*Bunker Hill Mining Company records*
-- Approximately 12 boxes, a good portion are binders with proposals, field sheets, field notes; assay maps; some photographs; ledgers; and a shaft progress report work up sheet.
-The fellow will be responsible for processing (rehousing and organizing), describing (creating a finding aid), and creating a digital collection from a selection of the materials.

----

 Questions about the fellowship and the application process should be directed to Ben Hunter, Dean of University Libraries, [bhunter@uidaho.edu](mailto:bhunter@uidaho.edu)